IDEELResearch/tpallidum_genomics/README.md

 # tpallidum_genomics
 #Overview
 #Develop a strict pipeline to analysis Treponema pallidum Whome genome sequences data.
-# Author: Wentao Chen but adopted to run on UNC longleaf cluster by Fredrick Nindo
+# Author: Wentao Chen but adapted to run on UNC longleaf cluster by Fredrick Nindo
 # Date : 2020/12/12
 These pipeline has 4 major phases:
 Raw reads from sequencing platforms come in 3 strands, R1, R2 and R3.
 R2 is short oligo strand that should be discarded and R3 renamed R2 to maintain the PE format of reads before creating symbolic links for the reads to the analysis working directory.